rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 ## SPECIAL-USE, RFC 6154

-The SPECIAL-USE extension describes a way to add metadata to a mailbox to indicate that the mailbox is for a well-known purpose.
+The {{?SPECIAL-USE=RFC6154}} extension describes a way to add metadata to a mailbox to indicate that the mailbox is for a well-known purpose.
 For example, the trash mailbox or sent mailbox can be marked as such.
 This helps client authors meet user expectations consistently across implementations.
 On servers without this extension, clients are left to make their own mailboxes, and two clients may pick different names, leaving the user with both "Sent" and "Sent Messages".

 At minimum, servers and clients should implement support for \Drafts, \Junk,
 \Sent, and \Trash.